vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - Have you ever visited a website, or even an app, on your phone and struggled to click on a link or button that was just too small?
-- The recommended size for Android is 48dpx48dp for anything clickable or intractable
+- The recommended size for Android is 48x48 for anything clickable or intractable
 - Also makes the actions in your app more clear

 ---

 ## Understandable

-###**_"Information and the operation of user interface must be understandable."_**
+### **_"Information and the operation of user interface must be understandable."_**

 ^Notes:
 - Not only can your content be perceived, but can it be understood
 - Includes things like limiting abbreviations and idioms
-- Is it clear why something error?
+- Is it clear why something errored?
-- I understand all those words separately
+- Is everything communicated effectively

 ---